ClockworksIO/clci/README.md

 This library aims to provide utilities to improve the workflow of building production grade Clojure applications.

+**Early Version**: This project is still quite new and has most likely several bugs.
+Using ClCi in production is at your own risk.
+Please feel free to file any bugs you find.

 ## Summary

 The ClCI library provides tooling for the following use cases: